Singulart guarantees reliability and traceability.

 This textile wall hanging takes up the figure of Laocoön as a symbol of futile admonition.
 The depicted torso remains anonymous and vulnerable.
 Just as Laocoön in the myth warns against deception and yet goes unheard, the work alludes to the seductive power of social media today: images that promise closeness and create distance, surfaces that simulate truth.

-He works as a painter and textile artist in a studio in Bad Kissingen and furthered his studies at the Academy of Fine Arts in Kolbermoor under Siegfried Anzinger.
-His techniques range between Pop Art and Street Art; he uses a wide variety of materials such as gilded wooden panels, canvas, and his sewn wall objects.
-His works tell intimate, playful, and humorous stories about love, identity, and the diversity of human emotions.
+He works as a painter and textile artist in his studio in Bad Kissingen.
+Following his artistic training at the Academy of Fine Arts in Kolbermoor, where he studied under Siegfried Anzinger, among others, he developed a distinctive visual language that lies between Pop Art and Street Art.
+His works combine painting with textile elements and arise from an experimental approach to a wide variety of materials – from gilded wooden panels to canvas and sewn wall objects.
+In his works, he tells intimate, playful, and often humorous stories about love, identity, and the complexity of human emotions.
+He invites the viewer to find themselves reflected in these moments and to discover new perspectives on their own experiences.